grunwaldlab/krisp/README.md

 ### The alignment output

-A more human-readable out can also be generated by supplying the `--out_align` option:
+A more human-readable output format can also be generated by supplying the `--out_align` option:

-`krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_tsv test_out.tsv --out_align test_align.txt`
+`krisp_vcf metadata.csv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_csv test_out.csv --out_align test_align.txt`

 This prints each output as a plain text alignment with the Primer3 statistics like this: